 For your workouts…

 Lift heavy to preserve strength and muscle even when in a caloric deficit.
 You may need to reduce the volume (fewer sets and reps) to limit cortisol, which can stop fat loss in its tracks.
 Walk daily and do sprints twice per week.
-You’ll love the workouts in the BOSS group coaching community.
+You’ll love the workouts in the Bach Performance Physique Coaching Program.

 If you’ve been dieting unsuccessfully…